Cash Deposit in Bank JE is a seldom-used journal entry.

 Recommended Article: Fictitious Assets (also called Fake Assets)

-Refer to the below table for
+Refer to the table below for

 - Understanding the nature of these accounts and